Spectroscopy of phase transitions for multiagent systems: Numerical results

 \section{Numerical results}

 Below, we present results for the Desai-Zwanzig (DZ) ~\cite{DesaiZwanzig} and the Bonilla-Casado-Morillo (BCM) ~\cite{Bonilla1987} models.
 These are composed by $N$ interacting agents evolving according to Eq. \ref{eq1}.
 Each individual agent of the DZ (BCM) model evolves in $\mathbb{R}$ ($\mathbb{R}^2$).
-A detailed description of the two models is presented in the Supplementary Material.
+A detailed description of the two models is presented in the Appendix.
 We repeat our experiments for various choices of $N$, in order to detect the emergence of singularities for the combination of the parameters corresponding to phase transitions.
-Here, we keep fixed the values of the internal parameter $\alpha$ and of the coupling intensity $\theta$ and we vary, instead, the noise intensity $\sigma$.
-The phase transition is obtained for a specific value $\tilde\sigma=\sigma(\theta,\alpha)$ that can be calculated analytically for both models, see Supplementary Material.
+Here, we keep fixed the values of the internal parameter $\alpha$.
+Both models undergo a phase transition at the transition line $\tilde\sigma=\sigma(\theta;\alpha)$ in the parameter space $(\sigma,\theta)$, see Appendix for the analytical evaluation of the transition line.
+Since one of the two parameters is redundant, we fix the coupling intensity $\theta$ and we vary, instead, the noise strength $\sigma$.

 Following \cite{Marconi2008}, we perform $n$ simulations where the initial conditions are chosen according to the unperturbed invariant measure $\rho_0(\mathbf{x})$ and where at time $\tau=0$ we apply a perturbation proportional to a Dirac $\delta$ function.
 The average of the response for the observable $\mathbf{x}$ over the $n$ simulations gives an estimate $\tilde{G}_i(\tau;N)$ of the renormalised response function .
-Details on the numerical simulations are also reported in the Supplementary Material.
+Details on the numerical simulations are also reported in the Appendix.
 Figure \ref{fig: Response in time} shows the response functions $\tilde{G}_i(\tau;N)$ for an additive perturbation $\mathbf{X}(\mathbf{x})=1$ for the DZ model (left panel) and $\mathbf{X}(\mathbf{x}) = (1,0)$ for the BCM model (right panel).
-The two response functions are qualitatively different because, by and large, the one for the DZ model describes a monotonic decay, whereby the system relaxes towards the unperturbed state, while the one for the BCM combines the decay with an oscillatory behaviour taking place at the natural frequency $\tilde\omega=1$ of the unperturbed model.
+The two response functions are qualitatively different because, by and large, the one for the DZ model describes a monotonic decay, whereby the system relaxes towards the unperturbed state, while the one for the BCM combines the decay with an oscillatory behaviour taking place at the natural frequency $\tilde\omega=1$.